kaliop-uk/kueueingbundle-stomp/readme.md

 ## Notes

 * Stomp does *not* natively support routing-keys the way that RabbitMQ does.
+    Also, the implementation of Topic and Queue messaging patterns is left to the single brokers.

-    This bundle *does* add back support for routing-keys, but the way those are handled differs with each broker.
+    This bundle *does* add back support for routing-keys.
+It also strives to replicate the same messaging pattern regardless of the broker in use.
+The way to achieve that differs with each broker.

+    In particular:

+    - for ActiveMQ, 'Virtual Topics' are used ( http://activemq.apache.org/virtual-destinations.html )
+    - for Apollo, topics with persistent subscriptions are used

+    In the bundle configuration, the same wildcard characters are to be used regardless of teh broker in use: # and *

 [![License](https://poser.pugx.org/kaliop/queueingbundle-stomp/license)](https://packagist.org/packages/kaliop/queueingbundle-stomp)
 [![Latest Stable Version](https://poser.pugx.org/kaliop/queueingbundle-stomp/v/stable)](https://packagist.org/packages/kaliop/queueingbundle-stomp)